 Warranty.
-KLA-Tencor provides standard warranty coverage on its systems for 40 hours per week for twelve months, providing labor and parts necessary to repair the systems during the warranty period.
+KLA-Tencor provides standard warranty coverage on its systems for 40 hours per week for 12 months, providing labor and parts necessary to repair the systems during the warranty period.
 The Company accounts for the estimated warranty cost as a charge to costs of revenues when revenue is recognized.
 The estimated warranty cost is based on historical product performance and field expenses.
 Utilizing actual service records, the Company calculates the average service hours and parts expense per system and applies the actual labor and overhead rates to determine the estimated warranty charge.
 The Company updates these estimated charges on a quarterly basis.
 The actual product performance and/or field expense profiles may differ, and in those cases the Company adjusts its warranty accruals accordingly (see Note 12, "Commitments and Contingencies").

 Revenue Recognition.
 KLA-Tencor recognizes revenue when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the selling price is fixed or determinable, and collectibility is reasonably assured.
 The Company derives revenue from three sources-sales of systems, spare parts and services.
-The Company recognizes revenue for system sales upon acceptance by the customer that the system has been installed and is operating according to predetermined specifications.
-Under certain circumstances, however, the Company recognizes revenue prior to acceptance from the customer, as follows:
+In general, the Company recognizes revenue for systems when the system has been installed, is operating according to predetermined specifications and is accepted by the customer.
+When a customer delays installation for delivered products for which the Company has demonstrated a history of successful installation and acceptance, the Company recognizes revenue upon customer acceptance.
+Under certain circumstances, however, the Company recognizes revenue upon shipment, prior to acceptance from the customer, as follows:

-- When the customer fab has previously accepted the same tool, with the same specifications, and it can be objectively demonstrated that the tool meets all of the required acceptance criteria upon shipment, revenue is recognized upon shipment.
-The portion of revenue associated with installation is deferred based on estimated fair value, and that revenue is recognized upon completion of the installation. - When system sales to independent distributors have no installation requirement, contain no acceptance agreement, and 100% payment is due based upon shipment, revenue is recognized upon shipment. - When the installation of the system is deemed perfunctory, revenue is recognized upon shipment.
-The portion of revenue associated with installation is deferred based on estimated fair value, and that revenue is recognized upon completion of the installation. - When the customer withholds acceptance due to issues unrelated to product performance, revenue is recognized when the system is performing as intended and meets all published and agreed-upon specifications. - When the system is damaged during transit and title has passed to the customer, revenue is recognized upon receipt of cash payment from the customer.
+- When the customer fab has previously accepted the same tool, with the same specifications, and when the Company can objectively demonstrate that the tool meets all of the required acceptance criteria. - When system sales to independent distributors have no installation requirement, contain no acceptance agreement, and 100% payment is due based upon shipment. - When the installation of the system is deemed perfunctory. - When the customer withholds acceptance due to issues unrelated to product performance, in which case revenue is recognized when the system is performing as intended and meets predetermined specifications.